AquaticEcoDynamics/csiem_model_tfvaed_1.0/README.md

    ```
    The above fetch commend will download all the model files including the bc_repo;

-   Windows users can do a direct download on the [Pawsey WAMSI folder](s3://wamsi-westport-project-1/csiem-model).
 3. Go to the main model run directory, and execute model as:
    ```sh
    {tfv_aed binary} {csiem model tfvaed 1.0 main configuration}.fvc